Chart Color Schemes

 Gannawarra ranks among the oldest 10% of areas nationwide

-The median age in Gannawarra is 52 years, significantly higher than Rest of Vic.'s average of 43 and well above the national norm of 38.
-The 65-74 age cohort is notably over-represented in Gannawarra at 16.7%, compared to Rest of Vic.'s average, while the 25-34 year-olds are under-represented at 7.8%.
-This concentration of the 65-74 cohort is well above the national average of 9.4%.
+The median age in Gannawarra is 52 years, significantly higher than Rest of Vic.'s average of 43 years and also notably above the national norm of 38 years.
+The 65-74 age cohort is over-represented in Gannawarra at 16.7%, compared to Rest of Vic.'s average, while the 25-34 age group is under-represented at 7.8%.
+This concentration of the 65-74 cohort is higher than the national average of 9.4%.
 Between 2021 and present, the 75 to 84 age group has increased from 10.0% to 10.7% of the population.
-Conversely, the 5 to 14 age cohort has declined from 10.9% to 10.2%.
+Conversely, the 5 to 14 age group has decreased from 10.9% to 10.2%.
 Population forecasts for 2041 indicate substantial demographic changes in Gannawarra.
-The 85+ cohort shows the strongest projected growth at -1%, adding approximately -2 residents to reach around 200.
-In contrast, population declines are projected for both the 85+ and 25 to 34 age cohorts.
+The 85+ cohort is projected to grow by -1%, adding -2 residents to reach 200, while population declines are projected for the 85+ and 25 to 34 age cohorts.